juncture-dev/juncture-core-sdk/README.md

 ## Backend SDK

 The `JunctureBackend` class provides a secure way to interact with Juncture's backend API routes, including connection management, Jira operations, and credential handling.
+The SDK uses a namespaced structure for better organization.

 ### Basic Usage